TOP DOWN MIXING

 At the "top-down mixing” you get faster for a better mix and this with fewer plugins.
 In addition, only what is really needed is removed from the signal.
 This becomes yours Song much more musical and you have to struggle with fewer phase problems because fewer filters have to be used.

 Top down mixing is a technique that, as the name suggests, is mixed from top to bottom.
 In our case, if you take the master bus as “above” and the individual tracks as “below”, it quickly becomes clear that we are using our Mixing on the master bus begin.

 The aim here is to record the song in the master track and in the individual group tracks as far as possible tonal, hospital and dynamic to be perfected in such a way that we save as much as possible of single-track processing.

 - Less plugins

 - We open ours Master bus or stereo out in our DAW.
 Here we need at least an EQ and a limiter.
 If you want to compress a little more specifically, you can also load a normal VCA, FET Cmpressor or a multiband compressor into the channel.

 In the limiter, we first choose one of the standard Mastering presets and pull the threshold down until the song as a whole has a loudness that other titles in your genre also have.
 Then we try out different presets and decide which one suits our song best.

-- Now we start with the "leveling " of the individual groups channels and at the same time also take the Panorama distribution, if necessary.
+- Now let's start with the "level” of the individual groups channels and at the same time also take the Panorama distribution, if necessary.
 Afterwards we dedicate ourselves to the individual channels within the group lanes and do the same as described above.
 So we have a very rough one Rough mix.

-- Now we go back to the master bus and start with that Equalizer to raise and lower frequency rangesuntil we get a little closer to our desired end result.
+- Now we go back to the master bus and start with that Equalizer Boost and cut frequency rangesuntil we get a little closer to our desired end result.